 According to the group, these expulsions also violate the repatriation protocol signed between Haiti and the Dominican Republic on March 2, 1999, which specifically prohibits nighttime expulsions and family separations.

-Another major concern: the silence of the Haitian government.
-The Collective believes that this inaction in the face of repeated violations of fundamental rights could be perceived as a form of implicit tolerance.
+Another major concern: the Haitian government’s silence.
+The Collective believes that this inaction in the face of repeated violations of fundamental rights could be perceived as implicit tolerance.

-Faced with this situation, Défenseurs Plus issues several urgent appeals: to the international community, particularly the United Nations and the Organization of American States, to exert diplomatic pressure on Dominican authorities; to the Dominican government, for strict compliance with international human rights commitments; to international partners, to strengthen support for reception structures in Haiti, which are currently overwhelmed; and to Haitian authorities, to engage in high-level bilateral dialogue to ensure the protection of their nationals.
+Défenseurs Plus urgently appeals to the international community, especially the United Nations and the Organization of American States, to exert diplomatic pressure on Dominican authorities.
+It urges the Dominican government to strictly comply with international human rights commitments.
+The organization requests international partners to strengthen support for overwhelmed reception structures in Haiti.
+Finally, it calls on Haitian authorities to pursue high-level bilateral dialogue to better protect Haitian nationals.

-Beyond the numbers, the Collective emphasizes the human consequences of these massive deportations: family disintegration, increased precariousness for migrants, and exposure to major security risks upon their return to Haiti.
+The Collective also notes the consequences of these deportations, including family separation, increased hardship for migrants, and exposure to security risks upon return to Haiti.

-Finally, the organization calls for an urgent and coordinated response to ensure respect for the fundamental rights of Haitian migrants.
+Finally, the organization calls for an urgent, coordinated response to ensure the respect for the fundamental rights of Haitian migrants.